chi0tzp/svm-gsu/README.md

 corresponds to a 3x3 diagonal matrix that is associated with the document id *feat_i*.
 An example covariance matrices file can be found [here]().

-**Note:** The document id (`doc_id`) that accompanies each line of the above data files, is used to identify each input datum (i.e., a triplet of a mean vector, a covariance matrix, and a truth label that describes an annotated multi-variate Gaussian distribution).
-In that sense, there is no need to put inout mean vectors, covariance matrices, and truth labels in correspondance.
+**Note:** The document id (`doc_id`) that accompanies each line of the above data files, is used to uniquely identify each input datum (i.e., a triplet of a mean vector, a covariance matrix, and a truth label that describes an annotated multi-variate Gaussian distribution).
+In that sense, there is no need to put input mean vectors, covariance matrices, and truth labels in correspondance.
 Furthermore, the framework will find the intersection between the given `doc_id`'s (i.e., the given mean vectors, covariance matrices, and truth labels) and will construct the training set appropriately.
-As an example, if the given data files are as follows
+As an example, if the given data files are as follows:

-Mean vectors:
+*Mean vectors file:*

 ~~~
 doc_1 1:0.13 3:0.12